kubernetes/enhancements/keps/sig-api-machinery/2896-openapi-v3/README.md

 ### Paths

-The overarching `/openapi/v3` endpoint will contain the list of paths (groups) available and serve as a discovery endpoint.
+The root `/openapi/v3` endpoint will contain the list of paths (groups) available and serve as a discovery endpoint.
 Clients can then choose the group(s) to fetch and send additional requests.